amberprice-stack/Retirement-Calculator/README.md

 # Retirement-Calculator
-This program allows the user to enter a person’s age (in years) and current salary.
-The program displays a person’s total earnings before retirement at age 65, using annual raise rates of 3%, 4%, and 5%.
+The Retirement Calculator program allows the user to enter a person’s age (in years) and current salary.
+The program displays a person’s total earnings before retirement at age 65.

 ![lab](https://i.ibb.co/2sBzhdT/Lab8.png)